xpsi-group/xpsi/docs/source/Module_generator_tutorial.rst

 To develop models in X-PSI, users are recommended to to create custom derived classes for the different X-PSI model components (e.g. ``Prior``, ``Photosphere``, etc.) that require further modification.
-Examples of such `Custom` classes can be found in :ref:`./Modeling.ipynb`.
-These classes are preferably to be written as distinct modules within a project directory rather than in a notebook as is done in :ref:`./Modeling.ipynb`.
+Examples of such `Custom` classes can be found in :doc:`Modeling<Modeling>`.
+These classes are preferably to be written as distinct modules within a project directory rather than in a notebook as is done in :doc:`Modeling<Modeling>`.
 The modules can then be imported by a `Main` script, which can be executed using an MPI command in a shell to exploit parallelism for resource-intensive likelihood evaluations.